-The Historic Preservation Planning section is processing four historic districts in calendar year 2021: the Park Boulevard Residential Historic District located in the North Park and Uptown communities, which was initially processed in 2018 before the effort was placed on hold; the Culverwell & Taggart's Historic District, located east of I-5 and north of Hwy-94 in the Golden Hill community; the Altadena Historic District, located between 32nd Street and Boundary Street around Redwood Street in the North Park community; and the Kalmia Place Historic District, located east of Balboa Park off of 29th Street in the North Park community.
+The Historic Preservation Planning section is processing four historic districts: the Park Boulevard Residential Historic District located in the North Park and Uptown communities, which was initially processed in 2018 before the effort was placed on hold; the Culverwell & Taggart's Historic District, located east of I-5 and north of Hwy-94 in the Golden Hill community; the Altadena Historic District, located between 32nd Street and Boundary Street around Redwood Street in the North Park community; and the Kalmia Place Historic District, located east of Balboa Park off of 29th Street in the North Park community.

 Anchored by the multi-family flats and apartment buildings that line both sides of Park Boulevard north of Upas Street, the core of the district is contemporarily referred to as “Park Boulevard Apartment Row.”
 However, consistent with its early zoning designation, the district features a mix of single-family dwellings, duplexes, bungalow and cottage courts, garden court apartments, and six-pack / dingbat buildings.